marciopocebon/epkg/README.md

 # About entynet packager

-    INFO: Entynet Packager (epkg) is a packager for developers with big functional and with most useful options like package installation, package
+    INFO: Entynet Packager (epkg) is a packager contains all Entynetproject Organization projects and installation
-    reinstallation and package uninstallation.
+    rules for them.
+Entynet Packager is intended to help user to install Entynetproject Organization projects correctly.

 # How to install epkg